 Kootenai National Wildlife Refuge

-A bluebird at Kootenai National Wildlife Refuge
+A moose traveling across Kootenai National Wildlife Refuge at sunrise

 Kootenai National Wildlife Refuge is a small refuge (about 2,775 acres) located along the Kootenai River on the eastern side of the Selkirk Mountains about 5 miles from the town of Bonner's Ferry, about 20 miles south of the Canadian border.
 Kootenai NWR is located just off the Wildhorse Trail Scenic Byway, part of the International Selkirk Loop.